All tales must begin somewhere..

 A tingle of excitement worked its way into her body moving through her muscles like a spark of electricity causing them to twitch in anticipation.
 She glanced at herself in the mirror.
 Uncertainty shown in her expression, her chin jutted out in defiance of her own self-doubt as she slung the canvas bag over her shoulder and moved as silently as she could back to the Cat waiting below.

-She moved to the door pausing she stepped backwards to grasp her small canvas bag and a fresh sketch pad from the shelf she put them carefully in her bag.
+She moved to the door pausing she stepped backward to grasp her small canvas bag and a fresh sketch pad from the shelf she put them carefully in her bag.

 They slipped out into the inky blackness, the wind was bitter and the Cat instantly missed the warm fireplace.
 He looked up at her and spoke softly.